robdenroche/indelGeneralizer/README.md

 Usage
 -----
 Usage is ./indelGeneralizer.pl [-i INDEL -c CHROM -p POS || -v INPUT.VCF] -f /PATH/TO/FASTA/ [options]

 Options are as follows:

 **-f /PATH/TO/FASTA/** is the path to your fasta reference, which is split into separate chromosome files.

 **-a ANCHOR_POS** (as left, left-1, right, right+1).
 Optional, default is left-1.
 Controls which position is reported for an indel.
 For insertions, left and left-1 (or right and right+1) behave the same, reporting the position of the base of the left of the insertion point.
 For deletions, left is the leftmost deleted base, and left-1 is the anchor base to the left of the deletion event.
 Right is the rightmost base, and right+1 is the base after the deletion.

 **-b ANCHOR_BASE** (as left, right, off).
 Optional, default is left.
 Toggles whether and where to include the anchor base.
-To avoid confusion, \"-a left-1 -b left\" or \"-a left -b off\" are recommended.
+To avoid confusion, "-a left-1 -b left" or "-a left -b off" are recommended.
 Using right is likely to confuse.

 **-s CHUNK_SIZE**  Optional, default is 5 (used as 10^CHUNK_SIZE to set the chunk size in bases).
 Controls how many sequential bases are read from the fasta reference at a time (as I/O reads are costly).
 Could be tuned lower if making multiple calls to interactive mode or if your VCF is unsorted, or higher if your I/O is slow and you have memory to spare.

 **-h** displays this usage message.

 Interactive mode options:

 **-i INDEL** (as +ACG or -T).
 Enables interactive mode and specifies the inserted (+) or deleted (-) bases.

 **-c CHROM** (as chr2 or 2 - whatever matches your fasta files).
 Enables interactive mode and specifies the chromosome where the indel occurs.

 **-p POS** (as 12345).
 Enables interactive mode and specifies the position of the anchor base to the left to the indel event.

 **-m ALIGN_MODE** (as left, right, full or all).
 Optional, default is left.
 Specifies the output of interactive mode.

 VCF mode options:

 **-v INPUT.VCF** enables VCF mode and specifies the VCF file to generalize.

 **-m ALIGN_MODE** (as left, right).
 Optional, default is left.
 Specifies whether to generalize indels to their leftmost or rightmost position.

 **-o** Preserves existing VCF order.
 By default (assuming the input is sorted) indels may be assigned new anchor positions and will be resorted accordingly to generate sorted output.  -o disables this sort check and the output will be in the same order as the input even if this violates the sort.

 Examples